islamicity24/AmazonCity/Mod 9/Guided Lab/Creating a Highly Available Environment.md

 Here, you can access information about Public Subnet 1:

 The VPC column shows that this subnet exists inside of Lab VPC.
 The IPv4 CIDR column has a value of 10.0.0.0/24, which means that this subnet includes the 256 IP addresses between 10.0.0.0 and 10.0.0.255.
-Five of these addresses are reserved and unusable.
+Five of these addresses are reserved and unusable. ==> Available IPv4 addresses
+249
-The Availability Zone column lists the Availability Zone where this subnet resides.
+The Availability Zone column lists the Availability Zone where this subnet resides. ==> Availability Zone us-east-1a

 9. To reveal more details at the bottom of the page, select  Public Subnet 1.